 Diagnosis or exclusion of pulmonary embolism (PE)

-Lung resection in lung cancer surgery
+Lung resection (e.g., lung cancer surgery)

 Lung volume reduction procedures